 Interviews will take place in March 2018.

 Applicants are required to give a short 10–15 minute presentation followed by an interview.
-Interview panel members will include the head of research degrees for the faculty, local postgraduate research tutors and a prospective director of studies.
+Interview panel members will include the head of research degrees for the college, local postgraduate research tutors and a prospective director of studies.
 Where travel to Sheffield is not possible, interviews may be conducted by Skype or conference call.

 The BMRC has over 40 students on MPhil/PhD programmes, as well as a number of postdoctoral research assistants.
 Staff in the BMRC have an established record of obtaining external funding from research councils and charities and often work in collaboration with UK and international scientists, as well as clinical colleagues at a number of UK hospitals.
 Staff and postgraduate students present their research findings at national and international conferences.